Skip to main content

 • A GitLab merge request has been merged.

-Another powerful use-case of the Slack app is to interact with the AI agents in your portal directly from Slack.
+Another powerful use-case of the Slack app is to interact with Port's AI capabilities directly from Slack.
+The Slack app uses the Port AI API (similar to the Port AI Assistant) to provide intelligent answers about your software catalog.

 This can be used to get quick answers to questions about your resources, such as: